xdmushui/partner-center-sdk/develop/purchase-azure-reservations.md

 ## Get order details

 Once you have created your Azure reservation order, you can retrieve the details of an individual order using the order ID, or get a list of orders for a customer.
-Note that there is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a list of a customer's orders.​
+There is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a list of a customer's orders.​

 - To get the details of an individual order using the order ID.
 See, [Get an order by ID](get-an-order-by-id.md).